sofmeright/VirtualDisplayDriver_Wizard/README.md

 What you see is what you get!
 Very simple prototype.
 Call it beta.

 How did we get here:
-- I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) and at a point I wondered how hard it would be to make a GUI for the driver and in turn I had to figure out how hard it was to complete my thought as I was having an OCD moment.
+- I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) and at a point I wondered how hard it would be to make a GUI for the driver and in turn I had to figure out how hard it was to finish my thought.

 Issues in advance:
 - None that I am aware of at this time.